Affiliate links on Android Authority may earn us a commission. Learn more.

 - Heavy clouds: 9,000-10,000K

-RAW vs JPEG
+RAW vs. JPEG

 RAW should only be used if you’re planning on going back to edit your pictures.Edgar Cervantes

-RAW should only be used if you’re planning on going back to edit your pictures.
-The file sizes are much larger, but this does allow you to tweak the full exposure and color settings of your pictures, bypassing the camera’s default image processing.
+RAW should only be used if you plan to go back to edit your pictures.
+The file sizes are much larger, but this allows you to tweak your pictures’ full exposure and color settings, bypassing the camera’s default image processing.

-While saving a picture to JPEG chucks away image data and compresses the picture, this is perfectly fine if you’re planning to upload a picture to Facebook or take a quick snap for your gallery.
+While saving a picture to JPEG chucks away image data and compresses the picture, this is perfectly fine if you’re planning to upload a photo to Facebook or take a quick snap for your gallery.